argoflow/argoflow/README.md

 ### Deploying Kubeflow

-Once you've commited and pushed your changes to your repository, you can either choose to deploy componenet individually or deploy them all at once.
+Once you've commited and pushed your changes to your repository, you can either choose to deploy component individually or deploy them all at once.
 For example, to deploy a single component you can run: